 Fold and tumble the second row seat to access the third row.
 Remove items from the second row seat and ensure that no bulky objects such as purses or briefcases are on the floor in front of the second row seats before tumbling them.
 For second row bench seats, make sure the center safety belt is unbuckled before folding the seatback.

 Note: You may have to move the front row seat forward to allow the 2nd row seat to be fully tumbled.
-Stow the head restraint by pressing the head restraint release button while sliding the head restraint fully down.

 1. Lift the handle located on the side of the seat.

 The seatback will fold flat.